JonathanHope/emacs-config/README.md

 Install livedown with the following command: npm install -g livedown.

-### SQL

-Install Java.

-Add ~/.emacs.d/lib/jisql/ to the path.

 ### JavaScript

 Install node.js and npm.
 Add them to your path on windows.

-Install tern with the following: npm install -g tern.

 ## Keymap